AlexanderSix/cuhackit-laravel/README.md

 cd /home/vagrant/code/cuhackit-laravel
 ```

 2. Even though this should have been done on the clone, it's generally good practice to load all of the back-end dependencies when you begin development on a new machine.
-To load PHP dependencies, we use `Composer` (https://getcomposer.org).
-This is much the same as `npm` for JavaScript in that it is a repository for all sorts of PHP packages.
+To load PHP dependencies, we use Composer (https://getcomposer.org).
+This is much the same as NPM for JavaScript in that it is a repository for all sorts of PHP packages.
 Run the following commands inside the cuhackit-laravel directory to install back-end dependencies:
 ```
 composer install